Charlie’s Port is a non-profit organization that produces creative projects with exceptional youth.

 Founding Director – Mary Claire Branton

 Mary Claire Branton obtained a BA in Theatre from the University of Georgia and received her MFA in Acting from Brooklyn College.
 She studied Chekov and Stanislavsky with the Moscow Art Theatre and workshopped Anne Bogart’s Viewpoints at Columbia University.
 After a career altering back injury, Mary Claire began directing and writing.
 She has taught acting and directed shows at numerous educational institutions and professional theatres in the U.S. with cast sizes as large as ninety-five children.
-For two years, she led drama programs in China at the Taihu International School and the International School of Wuxi outside of Shanghai.
+For two years, she led extracurricular drama programs in China at the Taihu International School and the International School of Wuxi near Shanghai.

 In 2008, Mary Claire directed Waiting For My Growth Spurt at the Woodruff Art Center’s 14th Street Playhouse, written and performed by thirteen-year-old Jason David.
 The run sold out and was the first professional one-kid show in the United States.
 Her absurdist direction of Kyle Jarrow’s Obie Award-winning A Very Merry Unauthorized Children’s Scientology Pageant also sold out two years in a row at Dad’s Garage Theatre and was voted by Creative Loafing as one of the top ten shows in Atlanta, 2007.

 Mary Claire is a member of the Author’s Guild and serves as an editor, literary agent, and publisher of child authors and illustrators.
-She believes that children have a tremendous capacity to communicate complex ideas through art.
+She believes that children have a tremendous capacity to communicate complex ideas through many art forms.
 As founding artistic director of Charlie’s Port, she serves as an editor and publisher of child authors and illustrators.
-She is a pioneer of new genres of expression where children create or perform comedic, religious, spiritual, political, esoteric, avant-garde, and barrier breaking material with specific audience targets, primarily adults.
-Mary Claire lives in Woodstock, Georgia, and is developing a children’s book series about the significance of numbers with Autistic artist, Gabriel Sotillo.
-Her most recent literary development is a middle grade novel by eleven year-old, Mikayla Lowery, currently being submitted to publishers.
+She is a pioneer of new genres of expression where children create or perform comedic, religious, spiritual, political, esoteric, avant-garde, and barrier breaking material with specific audience targets.
+Mary Claire lives in Roswell, Georgia, with her husband and Molly, the tiniest Yorkie ever.